plmoer/skull_stripping_code_SR/README.md

 >python test_online.py

 ### State-of-the-art comparison
-We also comparison the proposed method to popular methods/tools (including traditional methods and recent deep learning-based methods).
+We also compare the proposed method to popular methods/tools (including traditional methods and recent deep learning-based methods).
 Here is the comparison.
 ![comparison](supplement/comparison%20of%20state-of-the-art.png)